-Depart Heyfield 12.30pm - Arrive Tinamba 1.30pm (10kms / 55-65 min. approx.):
+Depart Heyfield 9.00am - Arrive Tinamba 10.00pm (10kms / 55-65 min. approx.):

-The trail begins at Apex Park, which you passed through as you arrived in Heyfield, so it's best to pick-up the trail from the rotunda in Lions Park, and continue east.
-As you leave Heyfield you'll pass by the Heyfield Vintage Machinery Shed near the corner of George and Fawaz Sts., which is worth a quick look.
-From here, trail runs parallel to Traralgon-Maffra Rd (C105) for about three kilometres before crossing to the north side and continuing with a gentle climb north-easterly through rich dairy country.
+Begin at the rotunda in Lions Park (where you left the trail yesterday).
+Head easterly along the trail to Fawaz St. You'll pass the Heyfield Vintage Machine Shed near the corner of George and Fawaz Sts, as you leave Heyfield.
+The trail runs parallel to Traralgon-Maffra Rd (C105) for about three kilometres before crossing to the north side and continuing north-easterly through rich dairy country.
 Major works on the Boggy Creek crossing (between McKinnon's Rd and Traralgon-Maffra Rd) were carried out late in 2013.
 The works were jointly funded by the Victorian State Government and Wellington Shire Council, and have greatly improved a section of the trail that was once susceptible to flooding.
 These days, Boggy Creek no longer lives up to its name.
 The crossing is smooth and quite safe for all users, and is a good place to take a quick break and a photo or two.